CardinalKit/cardinalkit-fhir-ig/input/pagecontent/index.md

 ### Background

-[CardinalKit](https://cardinalkit.org) is an open-source digital health mobile app framework consisting of an iOS mobile application template, Google Cloud managed backend, and web-based data dashboard.
+[CardinalKit](https://cardinalkit.org) is an open-source digital health mobile app framework created at Stanford University consisting of an iOS mobile application template, Google Cloud managed backend, and web-based data dashboard.
 CardinalKit makes it easy to build a mobile application that collects patient-generated health data, including from wearable devices (e.g. Apple Watch, Fitbit), and represent these data in standardized formats.
 This Implementation Guide describes how CardinalKit represents mobile health data as FHIR resources.

 ### Data Workflow